A food lover’s tour of Kiama

 Fine Dining

 For a special occasion, the award-winning The Blue Swimmer – overlooking the water in Gerroa – is a great choice for quality seafood and other delicious fare.
-Alternatively, the Asian fusion banquet options on offer at Wild Ginger (opposite the Terrace Houses, Kiama) is an exciting new arrival on the scene – building off its successful Jervis Bay establishment – or take a seat and be pampered at Bella Char Restaurant at the Mercure, Gerringong.
+Why not take a seat and be pampered at Bella Char Restaurant at the Mercure, Gerringong.
 If you’re in the mood for share plates and delicious cocktails, Miss Arda serves a unique dining experience with a Middle Eastern twist.
 Looking for Asian dining in a cosy setting?
 Both Hanoi on Manning and Thai @ Kiama offer tasty dining in tasteful surroundings.
 Or maybe you’d like a dinner catered?
 Culinarius Catering and Smith St Foods Catering can bring it all to you – everything from big parties to intimate gatherings.

 Image: Hungry Monkey Kiama